blurrycontour/zuul-gerrit/doc/source/job-content.rst

       The name of the job being run.

+   .. var:: event

+      Details of the event that triggered this execution.

+      This is enabled by setting 'detailed_event' to 'true' under the 'executor' section of the Zuul configuration file.

    .. var:: event_id

       The UUID of the event that triggered this execution.
 This is mainly